This is the 3rd chapter of the Dash Tutorial.

 properties and passes them

-into your function for you.
-Your callback functions are always guaranteed
+into the callback function.
+These callback functions are always guaranteed

-to be passed the representative state of the app.
+to receive the updated state of the app.

 Let’s extend our example to include multiple outputs.

-many items from the callback.
-This is particularly nice if two outputs
+and return that many items from the callback.
+This is particularly useful if

-depend on the same computationally intense intermediate result, such as a
+two outputs depend on the same computationally intensive intermediate result,

 external_stylesheets = ['https://codepen.io/chriddyp/pen/bWLwgP.css']